maikel233/xhook_wowclassic_TBC/README.md

 Source code is not up to date with the main branche there are some required modifcations needed to make this build work.
 Overtime i will will merge my build to this git.

 Compiled .DLL is in the /build folder.
 Current supported patch: WOTLK 47168.
+3.4.3~ + is in /build/release folder.

 How to build the .DLL:
 Open C++, Build DebugX64 version, Open the game go to settings and set your directx version on dx11.
 Download a injector and inject.